 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

-Mosquito repellents in spray bottles make applying repellent quick and easy.
-It’s easy to apply repellent to clothing with a spray bottle, too.
-However, it’s difficult to get even coverage with spray mosquito repellents, and they are easily inhaled, so they’re not ideal for use by or around those with respiratory illnesses.
-Spray repellents are best applied outdoors or in an open area.
+Spray: Mosquito repellents in spray bottles make applying the liquid to skin or clothing quick and easy.
+However, it can be difficult to get consistent coverage with a spray, and the mist is easily inhaled, so it isn’t ideal for use by or around people with respiratory issues.
+Spray repellents are best applied outdoors.
+Also, sprays formulated to be applied to outdoor areas like yards or decks are available.

-Mosquito repellent in cream form is good for direct use on the skin because the application is easier to control than with a spray bottle.
+Cream/lotion: Mosquito repellent in lotion form is good for use on the skin because the application is easier to control than with a spray.
 Not everyone likes the feeling of a cream, however, which can leave a residue on the skin.

-Mosquito repellent can also come in roll-on bottles like deodorant or individual towelettes, which are wiped over the skin.
-These types of repellents are great for camping, hiking, and travel because of their ultra-portable nature.
+Roll-on or towelette: Mosquito repellent also comes in roll-on bottles like deodorant or individual towelettes that are wiped on the skin.
+These portable types of repellents are great for camping, hiking and travel.

 The active ingredient is the primary substance in a product that produces the intended effect.
 With mosquito repellents, a higher concentration of the active ingredient means a longer protection period from bites.